 The program trains professionals to develop the necessary skills to work in teaching and research institutions, both in private or public institutions dealing with agribusiness and environmental issues, providing the students with a suitable understanding of the physical, chemical, morphological, mineralogical and biological properties of soil and corresponding plant interaction.

 The main objectives of the program are forming human resources in a graduate-degree level and developing the main activities of the University from a multi and interdisciplinary perspective in the area of knowledge on soil science and plant nutrition, addressing soil-plant-water-atmosphere related issues.

-Master and Doctor in Sciences, major in Soil Science and Plant Nutrition
+Master and Doctor in Sciences, major in Soils and Plant Nutrition

 Digital library of theses and dissertations

 Theses and dissertations defended at the University of São Paulo starting in 2001 have been made available for online research and download.
 The project is associated with the Networked Digital Library of Theses and Dissertations (NDLTD), sponsored by UNESCO and provides the option of browsing the Soils and Plant Nutrition program catalog by thesis, dissertation, author or college.